yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-clusters/cluster-tables.md

 showAsideToc: true
 ---

-The **Tables** tab displays the database YSQL and YCQL tables on the cluster, including the name, namespace, and size.
+The **Tables** tab displays the database YSQL and YCQL tables on the cluster, including the name, namespace or keyspace, and size.

 ![Cluster Tables tab](/images/yb-cloud/cloud-clusters-tables.png)